 Having the eye and experience to see what needs to be done for every single headline, subline, paragraph and page, is what makes transcreators and their services so valuable.

 A transcreator is someone who delivers on the entire Transcreation Continuum, from strictly-to-the-source translations on one side to crafting completely new texts on the other end, with varying degrees of adaptation in between.

 A transcreator is someone who knows when to translate and when to create new copy, all based on a source text and a client briefing.

 And based on all the evidence I have seen over the years even from experienced translators, that is not something that “every competent translator” knows how to do.
 The main reason for that is that this kind of expertise isn’t usually part of the academic translation curriculum, so additional training (such as, for example, this course) is needed.

 This blog post is a condensed presentation of the Transcreation Continuum.
-The illustration provides just a glimpse of what it implies.
+The illustration is shown for basic orientation only.

-If you are a translator and would like to learn more about the Transcreation Continuum and how learning more about transcreation could benefit your career, check out this recent podcast or my course on proz.
+If you are a translator and would like to learn more about the Transcreation Continuum and how learning more about transcreation could benefit your career, click here to read about the highly acclaimed and only business book on transcreation in the market, or check out this recent podcast or my course on proz.